bgraedel/arcos-gui/docs/Usage.md

 **Min Cluster Size**: Minimum number of binarized objects required around an object for it to be considered as a core of a cluster.
 See [DBSCAN](https://en.wikipedia.org/wiki/DBSCAN) for more details.

-**nPrev Frames**: This parameter denotes of many previous frames are considered when linking clusters across the time series.
+**n_prev Frames**: This parameter denotes of many previous frames are considered when linking clusters across the time series.
 In most cases, 1 should be good enough.